 Transocean Ltd. gave its top executives bonuses for achieving the “best year in safety performance in our company’s history” — despite the explosion of its oil rig that killed 11 people, including nine of its own employees, and spilled 200 million gallons of oil into the Gulf of Mexico.

 It doesn’t happen much, so when a public official is held accountable for their misdeeds, we should cheer.
 Republicans would be wise to abandon Tom DeLay, an oily charlatan with no remorse and even less regard for clean democracy.
 He’ll spend the next three years in prison, barring a successful appeal.
 Related Articles DeLay sentenced … Continue reading Dancing with the felons

 Are Georgians better off than they were 8 years ago?
 Only if they’re named Sonny Perdue.
 There’s a reason the governor refused to place his financial interests in a blind trust, bucking tradition.
 By the end of his first term, Perdue’s holdings had increased by more than one-third.
 You can bet his second term will … Continue reading Pointless year in review presents … 2010’s most corrupt politician

 Gov.-elect Nathan Deal put his name on three earmarks in his last year in Congress, funneling $2.1 million in federal money to three Georgia recipients.
 All three are represented by lobbyists who are now serving on his newly-appointed transition team.
+Sonny must be proud.

 It’s mere coincidence that ethically challenged House members Charlie Rangel and Maxine Waters are black (or Democrats, for that matter).
 But combined they have spent 58 years in Congress.
 No coincidence there.
 Two years ago Nancy Pelosi claimed she’d “drain the swamp.”
 Republicans will say the same thing if they retake Congress in 2010.
 It’ll … Continue reading Not race, but time